What is it like to move to South Korea? To start over and build a new life in South Korea?

-In the Ask an Expat series I interview expats living all over the world.
+In this Ask an Expat series I interview expats living all over the world.
 Hopefully this will inspire you but will also paint an honest picture of the ups and downs of life abroad.
 Whether for a few months or for the rest of your life, living abroad is a unique and sometimes challenging experience.

-Expat life in South Korea
+Expat Life in South Korea

 Location: Gangwon do Province, South Korea

 Kierra graduated from Duquesne University back in 2013.

 “Like most graduates, I really struggled to get out there and hit the ground running.

 I knew I wanted to travel, but I hadn’t been very smart with my money so getting started would have been very difficult.
 After experimenting with different jobs I decided to stop making excuses and finally apply to teach English in South Korea.